chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### Constructor.name

-- The `constructor` property returns a reference to the `Object` constructor function that created the instance object.
-This constructor function has access to `name` property which returns the function's name as specified when it was created.
+- The `constructor` property returns a reference(not string name!) to the `Object` constructor function that created the instance object.
+- This constructor function has access to `name` property which returns the function's name as specified when it was created.

 ```js
 console.log("Hello".constructor.name); // String